MaryamAsgarinezhad/obsidian/Linux/Network.md

 TYPES OF ERRORS:

+Status codes that start with 5/4, refer to the server/client side.
+Its important to recognize whether you are getting the errors as a client or server.
+For example, in "CDN" project we are at the server side.

 - **403 error may be due to authentication issues.**

 - A 503 Service Unavailable Error is an HTTP response status code that **indicates your web server operates properly, but it can't handle a request at the moment**.
 Since it's just a generic error message, it's difficult to pinpoint the issue's exact cause.